"Life is more fun if you play games." -Roald Dahl

 Various educators all around the world strongly believe that sticking to the national curriculum that is devised by the government is the only way that young students can truly succeed.
 Nevertheless, in recent years educational games have risen in popularity to capture the attention of the increasing amount of distracted students.

 Some of the most common and proven benefits of educational games are that they improve the focus of pupils, increase the motivation to learn new things, create positive memories among classmates and consolidate newly acquired knowledge.
+Using a variety of resources to teach a subject helps keep kids engaged and appeals to all kinds of learners.

 Educational games can also be played outside the classroom in the comfort of the student's own home on a computer, tablet, smartphone or gaming console.